Bring the Handheld Back Home

 The decision to carry over slide notes is kind of baffling, especially with their function often repeated in charts by simply stacking taps and holds next to each other.
 Having all of the games songs listed out in a single line makes navigating them a bit annoying, especially as there’s over 80 songs in this game.
 Having a more traditional list that I could sort through would’ve gone a long way.

 Despite these issues, though, Tapsonic Bold is still a damn solid rhythm game, which we don’t see too often on PC.
 If you’re a fan of the DJMax series, or the Tapsonic mobile releases, I wouldn’t hesitate to pick this one up.

 ~ Final Score: 8/10 ~

-Review copy provided by Neowiz.
+Review copy provided by Neowiz for PC.
 Screenshots taken by reviewer.